usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Parameter Type Structures
 -------------------------

-Parameter Types can have structures which allow for a more fine-grained validation of plugin inputs and outputs within an endpoint.
+Parameter Types can have structures that allow for a more fine-grained validation of plugin inputs and outputs within an endpoint.

 Simple Types
 ~~~~~~~~~~~~

-Simple types are types which do not have a structure - they act as an atomic
+Simple types do not have a structure - they act as atomic
-unit to build structured types on, but can also be used as types themselves.
+units for building structures, but can also be used as types themselves.

 Some builtin types are provided: